 I treasure hearing laughter rippling in the afternoon sun,

-And watching big brother helping sister’s chores in getting done.
+And watching big brother help sister’s chores getting done.

 There’s the sense of satisfaction when my kids don’t know I’ve seen,

-And they choose to say, “I’m sorry,” before I need to intervene.
+And they chose to say, “I’m sorry,” before I needed to intervene.

 I clasp the memory of the secret whispered in my ear,